tedyun/tedyun.github.io/_posts/2021-07-27-causal-inference-course-note3.md

 We can now proceed by computing a distance between the propensity score for each treated subject with every control.
 Then we can use nearest neighbor or optimal matching, as before.

 In practice, **logit** (log-odds) of the propensity score is often used, rather than the propensity score itself (i.e. match on $\text{logit}(\pi)$ rather than $\pi$).
-The propensity score is bounded between 0 andn 1, making many values seem similar, while the logit of the propensity score is unbounded.
+The propensity score is bounded between 0 and 1, making many values seem similar, while the logit of the propensity score is unbounded.
 This transformation essentially stretches the distribution, while preserving ranks.

 ### Caliper

 To ensure that we do not accept any bad matches, a caliper (maximum distance that we are willing to tolerate) can be used.
-In practice, a common shoice for a cliper is the 0.2 times the standard deviation of logit of the propensity score.
+In practice, a common choice for a cliper is the 0.2 times the standard deviation of logit of the propensity score.
 In detail:

 1. Estimate the propensity score (e.g. using logistic regression).
 2. Logit-transform the propensity score.